aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 The frequency distributions of response times are skewed towards shorter timeframes.
 Regardless of the dimension studied, for instance OGC versus Esri, XML versus JSON versus image data, the bulk of response times fell within the same order of magnitude and less than a second.
 The fact that the result charts need a logarithmic axis for response time to show the interquartile range indicates that Landgate's servers are suitable for the range of mobile situations investigated.

+Measurement of response time is useful for determining Park and Ohm's {\*Park:2014jp} service and display quality factor.
+The frequency distribution of response times is an objective measurement which Landgate can use to show improvement of their service delivery.

 As other studies showed, JSON responses are lighter and faster to download.
 They are thus better suited to mobile devices where data caps and slower mobile networks are real limitations.
 XML and GML suit situations where strict adherence to schema is critical to process success.

 Each test type asked the same question of the three server types.
 The AttributeFilter test should have the same response from GME, OGC and Esri servers as the fundamental query is the same.
 Yet, each server type responds with differently formatted data, necessitating different referenceObjects for each.
 The lack of a common format makes developing applications to take advantage of services more complex.
 More so, the change from GeoJSON in OGC and GME endpoints to the incompatible Esri JSON requires external developers to rework their apps just to maintain existing functionality.